ABP Series Heated Blower Purge – Regenerative Desiccant Dryers

 The ABP Series uses a high-efficiency blower to take in ambient air required during the heat regeneration cycle to desorb moisture from the desiccant, no compressed air is used during this phase.

 Dry compressed air is used during the dry air cooling regeneration period for reduced heat and dew point spike at tower switchover.
 This amounts to an average process air use of 2% of the rated capacity of the dryer.

 Aircel’s unique parallel cooling mode further reduces the heat and dew point spike prior to tower switchover.
 During the parallel cooling mode both inlet valves are open for a 10 minute period and divert half-load to each tower further cooling the previously regenerated desiccant bed with a larger volume of air.

 Controls & Energy Management System

 The Aircel ABP Series utilizes the Allen Bradley MicroLogix 1100E PLC Controller for automatic control and flexible programming.
-This addition sets a higher standard of configurations and capabilities that exceeds other blower purge dryers in the market.
-With built-in Ethernet connection, you can access, monitor and program from any available connection.
+This addition sets a higher standard of configurations and capabilities that exceed other blower purge desiccant dryers in the market.
+With built-in Ethernet connection, you can access, monitor and program this purge dryer from any available connection.
 An embedded web server is also included to configure controller data easily on a web page.